base#

 Base procedure classes for implementing experimental workflows in Mesofield.

 This module defines a generic Procedure orchestrator that contains zero device-specific logic.
-Custom experiment subclasses live outside the package (typically under experiments/<name>/procedure.py) and are discovered via load_procedure_from_config(), which reads the optional procedure_file and procedure_class fields from experiment.json.
+Custom experiment subclasses live outside the package (typically under experiments/<name>/procedure.py) and are launched via load_procedure().
+A subclass points at its self-contained experiment.json (params + embedded hardware rig) through the class-level Procedure.experiment path.

 Lifecycle (subclass hooks shown in bold):